top of page

 Why do you not take off all Holidays? / Why don't you follow the Rapid City School District Calendar?

 Most of the time when we don't follow the RCAS calendar is to give our clients the most for their money.
-For instance, most holidays fall on Mondays; if we were to follow this the 2022-2023 year: Monday scheduled lessons would get twenty-nine lessons while everyone else received thirty-eight!
+For instance, most holidays fall on Mondays; if we were to follow this the 2022-2023 year: Monday scheduled lessons would have received twenty-nine lessons while everyone else would have been given thirty-eight!
 Take the month of January 2023, the Monday scheduled lessons would get only three lessons that month while everyone else would get four or five.
 Those random holidays aren't always Monday, though!
 So always check with your teacher or the website calendar to be sure.

 6